Minnesota State Community & Technical College

 Building the Academic Operation Infrastructure to Achieve Equity 2030

-Using Coursedog to Build Student-Driven Schedules
+From Guesswork to Student-Driven Schedules

 “Coursedog is enabling us to empower students to really take ownership over their schedule.
 It’s going to be incredible to have the ability to put together a schedule that really matches the needs of our student demographics.” - Alicia Carley, Dean of Liberal Arts and Sciences